Creeping Terror

 - 0 % negative mentions

-The music in the game is highly praised for its ability to create tension and enhance the overall atmosphere, particularly during key moments like the final encounter with the shovel monster and the ending sequence.
-Despite some shortcomings in gameplay mechanics, the sound design and musical composition stand out as strong points, contributing to a charming and spooky experience.
+The music in the game has been praised for its ability to create tension and enhance the overall atmosphere, particularly during key moments like the final encounter with the shovel monster and the ending sequence.
+Reviewers noted that the sound design complements the charming yet simplistic graphics, contributing to a spooky ambiance that elevates the gameplay experience.
+Overall, the music stands out as one of the game's strongest elements, despite its low-budget production.

 “The music was very good, especially the music when facing the shovel monster for the last time and the ending song.”

-“With a nice and spooky atmosphere, nice levels, and very good music and interesting notes.”
+“With a nice and spooky atmosphere, nice levels, and very good music with interesting notes.”

 “The sound design and especially the music are great, creating a capable tension.”